Christ Church School: Campus and facilities

 The school is spread across a large campus.
 The main building is a long, three-storey structure which houses the 1st to 10th grade classes, the ISC classes, the IGCSE classrooms as well as the science laboratories, teacher's rooms and administration offices.

 At the other end of the school stands a fourteen-storey building which houses the kindergarten classes, and staff quarters, along with the woodwork room.
 This building also houses the music room.
 In between the two buildings lie a hall (used for morning assembly and school functions), a tennis lawn, a basketball court, and a children's playground.
 The school has a sports field, which is used for its sports activities, as well as for athletics.

 School features

-The school follows the ICSE course syllabus, as set out by the ICSE board in Delhi.
+The school follows the ICSE course syllabus, as set out by the ICSE board in Delhi and also the Cambridge syllabus.

 It runs classes from kindergarten to the 10th grade, with each grade being divided into four divisions (A to D).
 The average class consists of 25 students in kindergarten, and increases to an average of 45 students per class in the 10th grade.

 The students are divided among four houses, and compete through the year in extracurricular activities: